-We draw attention to Note 1 to the consolidated financial statements, which indicates that the Company incurred a net loss of \$364,164 during the year ended July 31, 2021, and as of that date, the Company has a deficit of \$17,356,726.
-As stated in Note 1, these events or conditions, along with other matters set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company's long-term continuance is dependent upon achieving profitable operations and obtaining additional equity or debt financing.
+These events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

+Other Information

-Information Other than the Consolidated financial statements and Auditor's Report Thereon Management is responsible for the other information.
-The other information comprises the Management Discussion and Analysis but does not include the consolidated financial statements and our auditor's report thereon.
+Management is responsible for the other information.
+The other information comprises the information included in "Management's Discussion and Analysis", but does not include the consolidated financial statements and our auditor's report thereon.